-Germany successfully defended two titles on the opening day of the International Luge Federation (FIL) World Championships in Sigulda, Latvia, today.
+Austria secured a one-two finish in the men's doubles competition on the opening day of the International Luge Federation (FIL) World Cup in Innsbruck-Igls.

 The new International Luge Federation (FIL) World Cup season is set to get underway in Austria – but no fans will be permitted as racing begins against the backdrop of a global health crisis.